 But every now and then, some variant goes off the charts in value for unforeseen or fluky reasons.
 Here are some rare collectibles and the stories behind them…

 Kenner SSP Super Stocker (orange): The Super Sonic Power cars were all the rage in the early 1970s, with about 65 different models produced throughout the decade.
-For 1971, Kenner added several new designs, including a Plymouth Road Runner Superbird.
+For 1971, Kenner added several new designs, including a Plymouth Roadrunner Superbird.
 While several SSP models were in production for multiple years, the Super Stocker was only made for one year.
 The most likely reason for the short run was that the rear spoiler on the car was very fragile for a toy designed to be raced and crashed.
 As a result, cars with wings that aren’t bent or broken are rare today in any color.
-Also, in recent years, this particular model was sought after not only by SSP collectors, but by MOPAR fans as well, further driving up their cost.
+Also, in recent years, this particular model has been sought after not only by SSP collectors, but by MOPAR fans as well, further driving up their cost.
 Many other SSP cars sell for under $20 in good condition, but a nice, unbroken Super Stocker will set you back at least $100.

 Here’s where it gets strange.
-This model came molded in six colors: The most common hues are purple and lime green.
-Red, magenta, or light blue copies seem to be a bit rarer and might sell for $125-$175 (prices for the blue version are skewed higher in part because the color is similar to the shade Richard Petty used on his NASCAR Superbird.)
+This model came molded in six different colors: The most common hues are purple and lime green.
+Red, magenta, or light blue copies seem to be a bit rarer and might sell for $125-$175 (prices for the blue version are skewed a bit higher in part because the color is similar to the shade Richard Petty used on his NASCAR Superbird.)
 And then there’s orange… for some reason, this color is exceedingly rare on this model.
 I’ve only seen an orange Super Stocker on eBay three times in the last 15 years, selling in the $500 range.

 So what’s the story?
 One theory is that Kenner rolled out certain models in a few colors first and then added the other colors in later runs… So it seems orange may have been the last color for this particular model, right about the time they decided to stop producing it altogether.